davidhyongae2/school_destrict/README.md

 - Program language: Python 3.8

 ## Results
--How is the district summary affected?
+How is the district summary affected?

 ![Figure 1](https://github.com/davidhyongae2/school_destrict/blob/main/Figure1.png).
 The charter school and district schools are sub grouped into different clusters. <br>
--How is the school summary affected?
+How is the school summary affected?

 ![Figure 2](https://github.com/davidhyongae2/school_destrict/blob/main/Figure2.png).
 Grades 10th, 11th and 12th are included while 9th is excluded from this summary.

--How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
+How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

 ![Figure 3a](https://github.com/davidhyongae2/school_destrict/blob/main/Figure3a.png). <br> Math score of 9th,10th,11th,12th grade are excluded 70% and below.